-IF you are looking for safe raw milk to drink you want to be sure to buy a safe milk cow.
-Many cows today are sold as “family milk cows” when they actually come right off a non tested, non-raw milk dairy.
-Brokers sometimes make a deal with dairies to take their cull dairy cows that the dairy would otherwise sell at a auction yard, or the brokers buys cattle at an auction yard; puts a “story” on the cows and sell to unsuspecting families.
+IF you are looking for safe raw milk to drink you want to be sure to buy a safe milk cow (or find a herdshare that tests at least yearly).
+Many cows today are sold as “family milk cows” when they actually come right off a non-tested, non-raw milk dairy.
+Brokers sometimes make a deal with dairies to take their cull dairy cows that the dairy would otherwise sell at an auction yard, or the brokers buys cattle at an auction yard; puts a “story” on the cows and sell to unsuspecting families.
 I have known too many families who have purchased cattle like this only to have their family member get very ill.
-I myself bought a “tested” dairy cow from a RAWMI listed diary only to test again ourselves and find the cow to be positive for Q fever.
-I have been sick for 3 years, in and out of the hospital every few months with respiratory distress; and will always be disabled from this disease.
-Yes, most people get over q fever with no ill affects.
+I myself bought a “tested” dairy cow from a RAWMI listed diary only to test again and find the cow to be positive for Q fever.
+I was sick for 3 years, in and out of the hospital every few months with respiratory distress; and will always be disabled from this disease.
+Yes, most people get over q fever with no ill effects.
 My husband and daughter both caught it from this same cow at the same time and have had no issues other than a sever “flu” like cold for a few weeks.
-With our dairies being such petri dishes of disease; most of the dairy cows in the US now and in deed most of the world are now affected.
-Bob and I having both been vet techs, and having a vet tech daughter; we knew enough to quarantine all cattle coming onto the farm.
-NONE of our cattle caught Q fever because the minute we take them out of the trailer they get tested, EVEN if the owner gives us vet paperwork. they go into a Q pen isolated from all other cattle until all the tests come back clean.
+With our dairies being such petri dishes of disease; most of the dairy cows in the US now and indeed most of the world are now affected.
+Bob and I having both been vet techs and having a vet tech daughter; we knew enough to quarantine all cattle coming onto the farm.
+NONE of our cattle caught Q fever because the minute we take them out of the trailer they get tested, EVEN if the owner gives us vet paperwork.
+They go into a Q pen isolated from all other cattle until all the tests come back clean.
 DO IT.
 This particular cow had a cut teat and we doctored her every day, I wore gloves but not a mask.
-This is an airborne bacteria and it infected my lungs.
+This is an airborne bacterium, and it infected my lungs.

 ASK A MINIMUM OF THESE QUESTIONS: